 NASA is setting its sights on a mission to Europa.
 Here are the very preliminary details of this future venture to Jupiter's super fluid moon.

-We are <that> much closer to having real-life power lifting suits thanks to the engineers at Italy's Perceptual Robotics Laboratory.
+much closer to having real-life power lifting suits thanks to the engineers at Italy's Perceptual Robotics Laboratory.
 Check out video of their mechanical "body extender" in action here.

 Hyundai is on the cusp of rolling out the first mass-produced hydrogen fuel cell car.